-In anticipation of your local move to Montreal, most of your attention throughout the moving process will usually focus on what is happening in your current home.
-Whether to de-clutter, clean or repair things before selling your home; these things tend to require a lot of time and effort, and therefore attention.
+In anticipation of your local move to Montreal, most of your attention throughout the moving process usually focuses on what’s going on in your current home.
+Whether it’s decluttering, cleaning or fixing things before selling your home; These things tend to require a lot of time and effort, and therefore attention.
 While these things are certainly important, there are a number of things to remember before moving to Montreal.

-Although these things may seem common sense, they can easily be forgotten during the process of moving.
+While these things may seem like common sense, they can easily be forgotten during the moving process.

 Here is a list of 7 things to remember before moving to Montreal:

 While this may not seem like a big deal, it can definitely become one when you need WIFI.
 Internet providers are usually booked several weeks in advance.
 Don’t you think so?
 Try booking one at the last minute.
 Don’t forget to do this a few weeks before your move so you don’t get stuck without WIFI.

 This can be easily forgotten, but can cause confusion.
 Try to get people to come without telling them you’ve moved.
 Sending a bulk email can help get it clear pretty quickly that you’re moving and can let your friends and family know that you reside in a new place.